Juicy Baked Chicken Quarters with Herbed Dijon

 55 mins total

-An appetizing one-pan dinner with juicy oven-baked chicken quarters, roasted potatoes, onions and carrots is easy to prep.
-The chicken skin is brushed with a mixture of fresh thyme and Dijon mustard, and baked on a sheet pan with the vegetables.
-It turns out with crusty, incredibly savory chicken skin, tender veggies and tangy pan sauce!
+A one-pan dinner with juicy baked chicken quarters, roasted potatoes, onions and carrots that's easy to prep.
+The chicken skin is brushed with a mixture of fresh thyme and Dijon mustard, and roastes on a sheet pan with the vegetables.
+It turns out with crusty, savory chicken skin, tender veggies and tangy pan sauce!

 Preheat the oven to 425 degrees.